Tata Consumer Products

-Tata Consumer Products is an Indian fast-moving consumer goods company and a part of the Tata Group.
+Tata Consumer Products Limited is an Indian fast-moving consumer goods company and a part of the Tata Group.
 Its registered office is located in Kolkata while its corporate headquarters is in Mumbai.
 It is the world's second-largest manufacturer and distributor of tea and a major producer of coffee.

 Formerly known as Tata Global Beverages Limited (TGBL), Tata Consumer Products was formed when the consumer products business of Tata Chemicals merged with Tata Global Beverages in February 2020.
 The company now operates in the food and beverages industry, with ~56% of their revenue coming from India while the rest is from their international businesses.
 After the merger, the company controls Indian and international brands like Tata Salt, Tata Tea, Tetley, Eight O'Clock Coffee, Good Earth Tea, Tata Sampann and Tata Starbucks.

 Tata Tea is the biggest-selling tea brand in India.
 Tetley is the biggest-selling tea brand in Canada and the second-biggest-selling in the United Kingdom and the United States.

 History

 1980 to 1990

 In the early 1980s, the tea industry in India was experiencing rising input and labour costs and dwindling margins as well as high taxes.
-India was facing competition on the world market not just from China, but also from other countries entering the business.
+India was facing competition in the world market not just from China, but also from other countries entering the business.

 In 1983, Tata Tea bought the stake belonging to the James Finlay group to form the individual entity Tata Tea.
 In the same year, the company decided to move from the commodities business to consumer branding.
 The first brand Tata Tea was introduced.
 This was followed by other brands like Kannan Devan, Agni, Gemini and Chakra Gold.
 In spite of being the largest market in the world, the concept of branded tea took time to be accepted.

-In 1987, Tata Tea set up a fully owned subsidiary, Tata Tea Inc., in United States.
+In 1987, Tata Tea set up a fully owned subsidiary, Tata Tea Inc., in the United States.